IvanSafonov/fanctl/README.md

 # ⚙️ Supported drivers

+For now it support only thinkpads, but it's not that hard to add new drivers.

 ## 💻  Thinkpad ACPI Fan

 ❗Fan control is disabled by default.
 You need to enable it.